When learning how to trade Forex online you should look to how professional traders invest their money.

 Determining your risk is all about knowing how much money you’re willing to lose on each trading position.
 Thinking about losing isn’t easy, but is necessary to be a good trader.

-Knowing the appropriate level of risk depends on each trader and his relationship to risk, as well as how well a trader knows himself.
+Knowing the appropriate level of risk depends on each trader and his relationship to risk, as well as how well a trader knows themselves.

 - Only use the money you can afford to lose